 Who Collects This Information

-[NAME OF SCHOOL] is a “data controller” of personal data and gathers and uses certain information about pupils and parents.
+Robert Browning Primary is a “data controller” of personal data and gathers and uses certain information about pupils and parents.
 This means that we are responsible for deciding how we hold and use personal information about pupils and parents.
 Under data protection legislation, we are required to notify you of the information contained in this privacy notice.

 This notice does not form part of any contract to provide services and we may update this notice at any time.